Sichii/Chaos-Server/docs/articles/Scripts.md

 Base scripts are just empty scripts with no functionality.
 They have empty virtual implementations of all of the possible events that could occur for that object.
 These events are intended to be overridden and have functionality added.
 > [!TIP]
 > Base scripts are intended for use when no external configuration is necessary.
-The script should generally do something specific
+A script inheriting from a BaseScript should generally do
+> something specific

 ### Configurable Scripts